OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 ON | Object name | The name of the slow extension's action.
 OEK | Object's eSpace key | The key of the eSpace where the slow extension action was called.
 OEN | Object's eSpace name | The name of the eSpace where the slow extension action was called.
-NE | Number of Executions | The total number of calls for a given slow extension’s action.
+NE | Number of Executions | The total number of calls for a given slow extension's action.
 D | Duration | The total duration of all the slow extension executions.
 EPK | EndPoint Key | The key of the web screen that was handling the request.
 EPN | EndPoint Name | The name of the web screen that was handling the request.
 AK | Action Key | The key of the action that was handling the request.
 AN | Action Name | The name of the action that was handling the request.
-Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen does not have a Preparation action, or if a cached version was served, then ActionName is "(PageRender)".
+Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen doesn't have a Preparation action, or if a cached version was served, then ActionName is "(PageRender)".
 EC | Number of errors | The number of errors that occurred during the request.

 #### Request event details for ScreenServer event { #screenserver-details }